 There's no doubt that the trend of stretched screens came from the demands of gamers, but there's no reason for creatives not to benefit from it.
 Whether you're an artist, film maker or photographer, the best ultrawide monitors can streamline your desk setup.

 So what's the best ultrawide monitor for you?
 Well, the main factor you want to consider is size.
 With the main selling point of these screens being their extended screens, you will want to make sure it will fit in the space you're planning.
 Most of the ultrawide monitors in this roundup are around 34 inches, but even bigger screens are available.
 Make sure you have enough desk space before investing in your chosen model, the largest screens are also extremely heavy.

-In terms of resolution, look for WQHD (Wide Quad High Definition) – which gives you a pixel count of 2,560 x 1,440 – and a wide aspect ratio of 21:9.
+In terms of resolution, look for WQHD (Wide Quad High Definition) – which gives you a pixel count of 2560x1440 – and a wide aspect ratio of 21:9.
 Usually the bigger the screen, the higher the resolution.
 Some of the best ultrawide monitors offer additional features such as picture in-picture or side-by-side, so you can connect up a couple of sources (like two computers, or a computer and tablet) to the same display.
 If high resolution is really important to you, then see our post on the best 4K monitors available.

 Certainly on a flat 34-inch display the sides can feel a little distant.
 A curved screen will also slightly reduce the amount of side-to-side movement you have to do with your head.
 If you opt for one, remember to ensure you set up the monitor at an appropriate distance and height from your sitting position.

 These are the main considerations you'll need to make.
 Now read on for our pick of the best ultrawide monitors you can buy right now.

 Dell’s 2019 ultrawide monitor deserves the top slot